gustavonikov/Happy/README.md

 of them, possess they own README.md, that will guide you through.

 ### WARNING
-The project server is offline, so, you won't be able to navigate properly on the app.
+The project server is offline, so, you won't be able to navigate properly on the app, but you can see the layout :)